justinakliu/frontend-capstone/README.md

 ```
 <br>

-You can now navigate to 'localhost:3000/' to access GoalTree!
+You can now access GoalTree at 'localhost:3000/'!